dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 CQL provides all the expressiveness of SQL `WHERE` clauses, with the addition of **spatial filtering** capability.
-This allows us to take advantage of PostGIS's ability to query spatial data very efficiently.
+This allows taking advantage of PostGIS's ability to query spatial data very efficiently.
 In this post we'll show some examples of spatial filtering using CQL with `pg_featureserv`.

 The companion vector tile service [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) also supports CQL,